-^{} In 30A configuration, the heater will not operate at the same time as the high speed of either pump or the air blower.
+\ In this configuration, the heater will not operate at the same time as the high speed of either pump.
+Note: Pump 2 in Palermo and Bahia models runs only in high speed.

-For 240V connection of the Vail and Aspen and move the red wire from position #1 to position #3 on the terminal block.
+\\ Bali Domestic Models Only (60 Hz) - For 240V connection of the Bali move the red wire from position #1 to position #3 on the terminal block (see Illustration 4, page 10).

-If the Vail and Aspen is to be operated on 40A service, remove the jumper at location JP1-1 on the circuit board.
-30A, 240V operation increases the output capacity of the heater four-fold compared to 120V.
+\\\ Bali Domestic Models Only (60 Hz) - If the Bali is to be operated on 240 VAC, 40A service, remove the jumper at location JP1-1 on the circuit board.
+30A, 240 VAC operation increases the output capacity of the heater four-fold compared to 120 VAC.
 However, the heater cannot operate when the pump is on high speed.
-40A, 240V operation allows the heater to operate at the same time as the high speed pump.
+40A, 240 VAC operation allows the heater to operate at the same time as the high speed pump.